AmandaArenales/ComIT_Exercises_Python/README.md

 1. Make a program that asks for the salary of N workers (first you must ask how many workers there are) and print the one with the highest salary: [`highest_salary.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/highest_salary.py)

+1. Write a program that asks for a numerical password and allows three attempts.
+If the user enters the correct password, it shows "Correct!"
+And run any program, after the message.
+Otherwise the program should display "Wrong password".
+Then finish the program immediately: [`password.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/password.py)

+## P2_Python

 1. Write an algorithm that calls another, and the call prints a value: [`two_functions.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/two_functions.py)

 1. Write an algorithm that calls another name "add", which receives 2 numbers.
 The summation algorithm must add its parameters.
 The algorithm you invoke must receive that value and display it on the screen: [`two_algorithm_sum.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/two_algorithm_sum.py)

 1. Write an algorithm and a sub-algorithm.
 Write two variables with the same name and the compiler does not show error: [`equal_variables.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/equal_variables.py)

-1. Write a program that asks for a numerical password and allows three attempts.
-If the user enters the correct password, it shows "Correct!"
-And run any program, after the message.
-Otherwise the program should display "Wrong password".
-Then finish the program immediately: [`password.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/password.py)

-## P3 Python
+## P3_Python

 1. Write a program that allows you to enter the height of 10 students, then show the average height, and how many elements are above average, how many are below average: [`height.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P3_Python/height.py)